FObersteiner/uv-env/README.md

 - I run Python scripts almost daily and do Python package development now and then
-- I'm using `pyenv` on Linux
+- I'm using `pyenv` on Linux primarily
-- had issues with the system trying to use Python for something, system trying to use one of the pyenv versions, which then fails because it's a user-specific version or not the correct one that has the needed dependencies installed etc.
+- had issues with the system trying to use Python for something, i.e. trying to use one of the pyenv versions, which then fails because it's a user-specific version or not the correct one that has the needed dependencies installed etc.
+- don't want a venv for every script, this would be just bloat...
 - work-around: create a `.python-version` (`pyenv local ...`) file for every location where I have some script - one global version would be fine, but the system should not use that - so `pyenv global` won't do
 - using `pip` to install stuff to my "local" Python versions
-- don't want a venv for every script, this would be just bloat...

 ### package management